Our proactive fire drill training course helps ensure:

 Fire drills are straightforward.
 There are, however, a number of things you can do before, during, and after the exercise to ensure that it is as successful and beneficial as possible.

 Before conducting the exercise, it’s a good idea to: notify all workers that a fire drill is going to take place, provide them with detailed instructions, and make it clear that their participation is essential.
 If you operate in a big or multi-location facility, assign observers to evaluate the fire drill, paying close attention to the appropriateness of actions, employee behaviour, and any issues that may develop during the practice.
-To properly conduct a fire drill, you should:

 It’s time to get down to business.
 You already know the routes if you have a fire evacuation strategy in place.
 However, it isn’t as simple as going to the closest pull station and activating the alarm.
 When doing a fire drill at workplace, everyone must be on board.
 To begin, make sure that everyone on the fire team is familiar with the evacuation protocols and is prepared to make the practice a success.
 Second, since the drill will pull personnel away from the manufacturing line, their offices, and the warehouse, you’ll need executive buy-in.
-Third, and probably most crucially, all workers must get the importance of the fire drill; otherwise, they will not see it as serious.
+Third, and probably most crucially, all workers must understand the importance of the fire drill; otherwise, they will not see it as serious.

 The key to a successful workplace fire safety drill is communication.
 Announce the first fire drill in every area where workers will see it, including employee portals, intranets, websites, newsletters and text messages.
 This will be much simpler with employee communication software that supports the most common communication methods.
 The fire drill should be scheduled on the company’s Outlook or Google calendar.
 Include the fire department’s personnel and their responsibilities, as well as evacuation routes and expectations.